MKuranowski/Impuls/readme.md

 > You should have received a copy of the GNU General Public License
 > along with Impuls.
 If not, see <http://www.gnu.org/licenses/>.

-Impuls source code and pre-built binaries come with [sqlite3](https://sqlite.org/), which [is placed in the public domain](https://www.sqlite.org/copyright.html).
+Impuls pre-built binaries come with [sqlite3](https://sqlite.org/), which [is placed in the public domain](https://www.sqlite.org/copyright.html).

 Development